co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

   - **.local/**: this is the same (in terms of function) as the **/usr/** folder but for your current user only It is important to get to know your home folder well and to keep it nice and tidy, it is basically your main "workspace" on a Linux system.

-`/lib/ and /lib64`: These are both symlinks to **/usr/lib**, which we will discuss later.
+`/lib/ and /lib64/`: These are both symlinks to **/usr/lib/**, which we will discuss later.

-`/lost+found`: This is an interesting folder, it is where the recovered bit's and pieces of other corrupted files can be found.
+`/lost+found/`: This is an interesting folder, it is where the recovered bit's and pieces of other corrupted files can be found.
 In general, however, you will never need to go near here.

-`/mnt`: This is where USB drives and other mounted devices, and their contents, can be found.
+`/mnt/`: This is where USB drives and other mounted devices, and their contents, can be found.
 It will usually be empty if you don't have any external storage devices mounted.

-`/opt`: This is where third party software and configurations are installed.
+`/opt/`: This is where third party software and configurations are installed.
 You will usually find things like proprietary drivers and program files over here.

-`/proc`: This is another special folder, since if it a virtual directory it doesn't actually contain any physical files, but instead just bits and pieces of varying system information and statistics.
+`/proc/`: This is another special folder, since if it a virtual directory it doesn't actually contain any physical files, but instead just bits and pieces of varying system information and statistics.
 Most of the files in here contain information regarding either your kernel or running processes.

-`/root`: This is the equivalent of **/home** but for the root user.
+`/root/`: This is the equivalent of **/home** but for the root user.
 Once again this is something that you will rarely mess with as most of the time on your machine is spend as a normal user, not root.

-`/run`: Being one of the newest directories in the Filesystem, this is where some applications store transient files, such as sockets and/or process ID's.
+`/run/`: Being one of the newest directories in the Filesystem, this is where some applications store transient files, such as sockets and/or process ID's.

-`/sbin`: While symlinked to **/usr/bin**, it also serves as the place where certain system administration binaries are stored, or in other words, commands only the root user should be allowed to run.
+`/sbin/`: While symlinked to **/usr/bin**, it also serves as the place where certain system administration binaries are stored, or in other words, commands only the root user should be allowed to run.

-`srv`: This is where service data is stored, such as files for websites you visit.
+`/srv/`: This is where service data is stored, such as files for websites you visit.
 It is always changing and not anything you would ever have to mess with.

-`sys`: This is where certain system information is stored in variable files.
+`/sys/`: This is where certain system information is stored in variable files.
 Things like your battery percentage or brightness level can be found here.

-`tmp`: This is another interesting folder, it is called "tmp" because it is a temporary filesystem, or, in simple terms, a folder that cleans itself every time you restart your computer.
+`/tmp/`: This is another interesting folder, it is called "tmp" because it is a temporary filesystem, or, in simple terms, a folder that cleans itself every time you restart your computer.
 Many programs dump temporary files here to save space.

-`/usr`: This, in essence, can be called the "home directory of your whole system", or, more specifically, the equivalent of **/home/.local/** but for all users on the computer.
+`/usr/`: This, in essence, can be called the "home directory of your whole system", or, more specifically, the equivalent of **/home/.local/** but for all users on the computer.
 It contains a few folders, each which serve their own purpose:

 ```sh
 [$] tree -d -L 1 /usr/